New Lambton Heights

 An assessment of population growth drivers in New Lambton Heights reveals an overall ranking slightly below national averages considering recent, and medium term trends

-As of Nov 2025, the estimated population for the New Lambton Heights statistical area (Lv2) is around 2,465.
-This figure reflects a decrease from the 2021 Census count of 2,610 people, representing a drop of 145 individuals or approximately 5.6%.
-AreaSearch's estimation is based on the resident population of 2,418 as of June 2024 and validation of nine new addresses since the Census date.
-The population density for this area is around 855 persons per square kilometer, which aligns with averages observed across other locations assessed by AreaSearch.
-Natural growth primarily drove recent population changes in the New Lambton Heights (SA2), contributing approximately 51.0% of overall population gains during these periods.
+As of Feb 2026, the estimated population of the suburb of New Lambton Heights is around 2,464.
+This figure reflects a decrease from the 2021 Census population of 2,610 people, indicating a drop of 146 individuals (5.6%).
+AreaSearch's analysis, based on latest ERP data release by ABS in June 2024 and validated new addresses since the Census date, shows a resident population estimate of 2,418.
+This results in a population density ratio of approximately 855 persons per square kilometer, comparable to averages observed across locations assessed by AreaSearch.
+Natural growth contributed about 51% of overall population gains during recent periods in the suburb.

 Frequently Asked Questions - Population